“Wonder is a bulky emotion. When you let it fill your heart and mind,

 We were all pretty low on energy, due to the lack of sleep two nights ago, the smoke in the air, and the unfamiliar altitude.
 In addition, our lives back home were chock-full of activities and complications, and once we had the chance to pursue an unambitious agenda, we naturally toned down the activity level.
 Even Miles was quiet and reserved – not at all whining about having nothing to do.
 I was enjoying just being with people I loved, in a beautiful setting… even if it was slightly obscured by smoke, and hard to reach.
 My legs felt pretty confident, but my entire metabolism was subdued.
 I wasn’t even hungry.

 On the way back, we crossed the marshy, plant-filled flats of Mama Bear Springs, and visited the cave at Baggins End.
-The fire made by the summer campers six weeks ago was long dead, of course, but the charred sticks made it seem as though someone lived there.
+The fire made by the summer campers six weeks ago was long dead, of course, but the charred sticks made it seem as though somebody lived there.
 This made Dimari nervous, and he exited quickly.
-Jordan and I stayed behind to get some photos and speculate on the habitation prospects.
-We trudged back to camp eventually, and ate a listless lunch due to flagging energy.
+Jordan and I stayed behind to get some photos and speculate on the long-term habitation prospects.
+We trudged back to camp eventually, and ate a listless lunch due to our flagging energy.
 Jordan napped in his tent, while the rest of us hung out in the shade near White Bear Rock.
 Miles talked a lot about jumping into the lake off the rocks, or swimming out to capture a nearby floating log, but he waited until his big brother got up.
 Then, in a burst of boyish energy, they decided to do all those things together, and it was great fun.
 At one point, Miles found a dragonfly nymph crawling up his thigh, and he nearly shot straight out of the water like a missile.
 All afternoon, we did nothing more ambitious than conducting another rock-skipping contest.

 Everywhere you look, people are getting tired of working so hard “for a living.”
 Burnouts and social protests such as “quiet quitting” are common.
 Workers are fed up with trading their lives for money, and are looking for a simpler path, because every aspect of society is becoming more and more complicated.
 Take the Internet, for example.
 While it has many undeniable benefits, and improves certain tasks for those who know how to use it, what is the cost, in terms of our vulnerability?
 We have become so dependent on technology in general, and the Internet in particular, that if it crashed or broke down, whole economies would crumble, and societies would implode on themselves.
 History has taught us nothing.
 Once we became dependent on fossil fuels, for example, we gave all the power to petroleum companies and their financiers.
 Now, we have doubled down on our subservient reliance on isolated and elite tech giants, who are only interested in making more and more money from us.
-Where is the “quality of life” that was promised by their sleek, clean advertisements?
+Where is all the free time and “quality of life” that was promised by their sleek, clean advertisements?

 Dimari and I talked some more about the state of our world, raising good kids to improve it, and the challenges of everything becoming more problematical.
 This year, I have become the patriarch of my tribe.
 It’s true – all members of the older generations on my side of the family tree have died, which leaves me, my siblings, and cousins as the tribal elders.
 What knowledge shall I pass on to my descendants?
 Much of what is considered valuable knowledge in our society now, will not be much help in the chaotic future.
 I believe that fostering a deep and intimate relationship with the natural world is the only way to save any of us.
 Maintaining a childlike sense of wonder is challenging in such a cynical society, but it’s a life-saving grace.
 Each individual urgently needs to spend enough time in the wilderness to shed the delusions of an artificial civilization, and recognize the pervasive reality of nature.
 For some it will take longer than others, but all of us have this awareness in our consciousness.
 It’s part of our DNA.
 Like any useful skill, it needs to be practiced and developed.

 I hoped that these trips to a pristine, alpine lake would instill a sense of responsibility in my grandsons, so they would help take care of places like this for the rest of their lives, and far into the future.
 Truly unspoiled places are diminishing rapidly.
 Big Bear Lake in particular has gotten very popular, and the constant trampling shows all around the lakeside.
 Fewer hikers make it up to Little Bear, and fewer still stay long enough to sleep overnight (or to defecate on the rocks), but after nearly 50 years of coming up here, I see the unmistakable signs of human carelessness.
 Clumsy fishermen’s trails trace the shoreline, and trees near the campsites are scarred and worn.
-Too many still visit these places with a sense of avarice and entitlement, as if they exist solely for their enjoyment.
+Too many still visit these places with a sense of avarice and entitlement, as if the world exists solely for their enjoyment.
 The real purpose of the wild places is far deeper than providing recreation, or a few scenic pictures.
 They exist entirely on their own, in a near-perfect state of natural balance; quite independent of our selfish sense of adventure or covetousness.
 If we visit them with proper respect and humility, the rewards are far greater than a trout dinner or a nice screen saver.

 By evening, the clouds had predictably built up to the west, with a huge, mushrooming thunderhead forming directly above the lake.
 It looked more threatening than the night before, and rumbles of thunder made us quickly batten the hatches, and abandon all hope for stargazing.
 The first sprinkles at twilight drove us inside our tents, but it never really cut loose.
 Instead, it turned out to be a long and pleasant night for us to catch up on our sleep.
+The clouds rumbled and grumbled their displeasure, but were quickly drowned out by a chorus of operatic chainsaws.

 “The woods, the trees, and the rocks give man all the resonance he needs.”